-Career Path: For candidates who are not certified teachers.
-This program leads to initial certification in Childhood Education (1-6) and Teaching Students with Disabilities in Childhood (1-6).
+Career Path: Initial classroom teacher in Childhood Education and Teaching Students with Disabilities in Childhood dual certification (grades 1-6).

 To enable children with disabilities to reach their personal and academic potential requires caring teachers who have expertise in children's learning and development, elementary curriculum content and pedagogy, and the specialized knowledge and skills to adapt learning environments and experiences to meet individual children's needs.